tibistanescu/TDD-with-PHPUnit/README.md

 * `assertEquals` parameters:
   * expected value
   * actual value (results from expression)
-  * a message that explains the test
+  * a message that is displayed in case the assertion fails

 ```php
 namespace TDD;